WICG/handwriting-recognition/explainer.md

 For querying for supported languages, the implementation should only return the language tags that have dedicated (or fine-tuned) models.
 For example, if the implementation only has a generic English language model, it should only include "en" in supportedLanguages, even if this model works for its language variants (e.g. en-US).

-If language hints aren't provided, this API should try to recognize texts based on `navigator.languages` or user's input methods.

 Web developers may provide subtags (e.g. region and script).
 The implementation should interpret them, and choose fallbacks if necessary.
 In general:

 * If the provided language tag doesn't match any recognizer, remove the last subtag until there is a match.
-For example, "zh-Hans-CN" -> "zh-Hans" -> "zh".
+For example, `"zh-Hans-CN"` -> `"zh-Hans"` -> `"zh"`.
-* If the language subtag (e.g. zh) doesn't match any recognizer, fall back to browser's default language (i.e. `navigator.language`).
-* If the browser's default language isn't supported, the recognizer returns `null` for all prediction results.
+* If the browser can't match any recognizer (after the above fallbacks), `createHandwritingRecognizer` method throws an Error.

+If language model options aren't provided, this implementation should try to pick a model based on `navigator.languages` or user's input methods.
+If this fails to match any recognizer, `createHandwritingRecognizer` method throws an Error.

+### Model Constraints vs. Model Identifier
+In the current design, `createHandwritingRecognizer` takes model constraints, and let the browser to determine the exact recognition models being used.

+This offload some work for Web developers.
+Developers don't have to write logics to pick a specific model (e.g. parse language tags, decide fallbacks, etc.) from a list of supported models.

+At early design stages, we are unsure if requiring web applications to explicitly pick a model is a good idea (or ergonomic for web developers).
+We'd need developer feedbacks to better decide this.

+The current design (of using model constraints) has room for a future addition `modelIdentifier` field.
+This would work similarly to Web Speech Synthesis API, where the web application explicitly chooses a voice.

+* `queryHandwritingRecognizerSupport` would have a `supportedModels` query.
+It returns a JavaScript object describing the characteristics of the available models.
+    ````JavaScript
+    {
+      identifier: 'zh-Hani',
+      languages: ['zh'],
+      offlineService: true,
+      ... /* Attributes may vary based on platform */
+    }
+    ````
+* `modelIdentifier` is mutually exclusive with other model constraints.
+If it's used with any other constraint, `createHandwritingRecognizer` will throw an Error.

 ### Interoperability